Body camera footage from Paul Pelosi attack released

 Police body camera footage from last year's vicious hammer attack on then-House Speaker Nancy Pelosi’s husband at their San Francisco home was made public Friday.

+Nancy Pelosi told reporters at the Capitol on Friday that she has not listened to the audio recordings and has no intention of watching the video of the "deadly assault on my husband's life."

+"We continue to thank people for all of their prayers that they continue to send us," she said.

-The evidence was released after a coalition of news organizations, including NBC News, made a motion to the judge presiding over the case against Paul Pelosi’s alleged attacker David DePape arguing it should be made public.
+The evidence was released after a coalition of news organizations, including NBC News, made a motion to the judge presiding over the criminal case against DePape arguing it should be made public.

 Prosecutors from the San Francisco district attorney's office had refused to release the evidence to the media, telling the judge they had concerns that the video footage publicly could be manipulated in a bid to spread false information.

 San Francisco County Superior Court Judge Stephen Murphy sided with the group of 13 news organizations, who contended the court records should be made public and that their release would help combat disinformation in the case.
-The judge noted Wednesday when he issued his decision that the evidence — which also includes Pelosi’s 911 call — was played in open court at a preliminary hearing last month.
+The judge noted Wednesday when he issued his decision that the evidence was played in open court at a preliminary hearing last month.

+Rep. Zoe Lofgren, D-Calif., a friend of Nancy Pelosi, said she didn’t watch the video and did not think its release would dispel conspiracy theories.

+“I think it’s unfortunate that the judge felt a need to release it, but it’s his decision to make,” Lofgren said.

 In the state case, DePape, 42, is charged with attempted murder, assault with a deadly weapon, elder abuse, residential burglary, false imprisonment and threatening a public official for the Oct.
 28 attack on the 82-year-old Pelosi.